niesha89/cocolabel/README.md

 # cocolabel
 This project provides a web labeling application.
+It has both web pages and backend.

-Web pages of this project is mainly based on imglab : https://github.com/NaturalIntelligence/imglab
+Web pages of this project is mainly based on imglab : https://github.com/NaturalIntelligence/imglab, which is a web labeling project without any backend.
+The backend is written based on spring boot : https://github.com/spring-projects/spring-boot.

 ## Features

-Cocolabel is platform independent, runs on JDK8+.
+* Cocolabel is platform independent, runs on JDK8+.
 It requires minimal CPU and memory.
+* No databases are required.
+* Uploading images is not supported currently, and only images on server can be read.
-All the settings and label files will be saved on file system of your server.
+* All the settings and label files will be saved on file system of your server.

 ## How to install